This guide was updated with new data and links in December 2020.

 How is income from unemployment insurance treated for eligibility purposes?

 The maximum weekly unemployment benefit is based on an applicant’s recent wages, and for New York payments are capped at about $500.
 All Marketplace applicants must include these anticipated standard state unemployment benefits in their estimated annual income for all programs.
-The federal CARES Act included an enhanced unemployment benefit of $600 per week.
+The federal CARES Act included an enhanced unemployment benefit of $600 per week—reduced to $300 per week for claims after December 25, 2020, and before March 14, 2021, in the recent law extending the program.
 Medicaid and CHP enrollees are not required to include this enhanced federal amount in their income estimates, but enrollees in the EP and subsidized QHPs must add this income to their estimates.
-In addition to the enhanced benefit, the CARES Act also increased eligibility for unemployment insurance.
+In addition to the enhanced benefit, the CARES Act also increased eligibility for special pandemic unemployment assistance.
 Applicants can contact an application counselor or the Marketplace helpline if they have questions on what to include in their application.
 This resource page from the New York State Department of Labor explains how the CARES Act improves unemployment benefits for workers.

 Is it possible to keep the same doctors and hospitals if we have to switch plans?